lpacher/lae/fpga/practicum/7_PLL/README.md

 In particular the PLL is customized in order to generate **four different lower-frequency clocks** starting from the default 100 MHz external clock available on the Arty board.
-A **special 4:1 multiplexer** driven by two slide-switches is then used to select the clock waveform to be displayed at the oscilloscope, along with the PLL "locked" status flag. §Additionally you can reset the PLL at any time with a dedicated active-high reset pin.
+A **special 4:1 multiplexer** driven by two slide-switches is then used to select the clock waveform to be displayed at the oscilloscope, along with the PLL "locked" status flag.
+Additionally you can reset the PLL at any time with a dedicated active-high reset pin.

 Since MUX inputs are clock signals in this case the MUX functionality cannot be implemented